openedx/edx-documentation/en_us/developers/source/process/contributor.rst

    GitHub.

 #.
 The code should be clear and understandable.
 Comments in code, detailed
    docstrings, and good variable naming conventions are expected.
-The `edx-platform GitHub wiki`_ contains many great links to style guides for Python, Javascript, and internationalization (i18n) conventions.
+See the :doc:`../style_guides/index` for more details.

 #.
 The pull request should be as small as possible.
 Each pull request should
    encompass only one idea: one bugfix, one feature, etc. Multiple features (or